Vital Statistics on American Politics 2007-2008

-Has issue positions, biographical details, and campaign finance information for numerous candidates for president, Congress, and state legislatures, and information on statewide ballot measures.
+Provides issue positions, biographical details, and campaign finance information on numerous candidates for president, Congress, and state legislatures, and information on statewide ballot measures.

 International organization monitoring and analyzing media content on topics that include U.S. election campaigns and government.